1101712/Local-Talks/README.md

 #### Comment Edition and Deletion

 On the page of the ad to which the user has left a comment, provided that the user is authenticated, the user can delete their comment and, if necessary, write a new one.
+Only the authorized author of a comment has the right to delete it.
 Before finalizing the deletion, the user will need to confirm their intent to delete the comment.
 After deleting the comment, the user will see a message confirming that their comment has been deleted.
 The user will be redirected back to the ad page to which the comment was just deleted.

 I intentionally did not add the ability to edit comments, as I fundamentally believe that editing should come with the ability to view comment history, which would take too much time within the scope of this educational project.
 However, such an option should definitely be implemented in the future.